Ganye

 Ganye is a town and Local Government Area of Adamawa State, Nigeria.
-Jada and Toungo Local Governments were carved out from Ganye local government area of Adamawa state Nigeria.
+Jada and Toungo Local Governments were carved out from Ganye local government areas of Adamawa State.
 Ganye is bordered by Jada Local Government Area to the North and East, Toungo Local Government Area to the South and Taraba State to the West.
 It is the headquarter of the Sama (Chamba) people worldwide.

 History

-Ganye Local Government Area is one of the major Local Government Areas of Adamawa State with Mubi and Numan.The major and ruling tribe of Ganye is the Sama (Chamba) Language with other tribes such as Fulani and Mummuye and others.
+Ganye Local Government Area is one of the major Local Government Areas of Adamawa State with Mubi and Numan.
+The major and ruling tribe of Ganye is the Sama (Chamba) Language with other tribes such as Fulani and Mummuye and others.

+Demography

+Languages

+In a 2023 demographic survey of Internally displaced persons (IDPs), the most predominant languages (spoken at homes and places of primary residence) present in the local government area were; Chamba Donga – 54.2%, Fulfulde, specifically Eastern or Adamawa Fulfulde – 24.0%, Hausa – 5.8%, Bachama/Bwatiye – 3.4%, English – 1.9%, Kamwe – 1.7%, Marghi – 1.2%, Dera (Kanakuru) – 1.0%, Longuda – 1.0%, Jukun – 1.0%, Glavda – 1.0%, Kanuri – 1.0%, Bura – 1.0% and four other languages spoken by populations with 0.5% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 The Ruler

 The Paramount ruler of Ganye is a First Class traditional ruler: Alh.Umaru Adamu Sanda OON (Gangwari Ganye II).

 Major Villages

 Major villages in Ganye include Sugu, Gurum and Jaggu.